 Dutch tax law requires that an FBI distributes all (100%) of its profits to its shareholders within eight months after the end of its financial year.
-The amount of taxable profit is calculated on the basis of the regular rules applicable to corporate income taxpayers, with some exceptions specially provided for FBIs.
-In accordance with the regular rules, depreciation on passively held real estate is limited.
+The amount of taxable profit is calculated on the basis of the regular rules applicable to corporate income taxpayers, with some exceptions especially provided for FBIs.
+In accordance with the regular rules, depreciation on real estate held by FBI's is limited.